-A Story Worth Sharing: The Birmingham Zoo’s passionate mission to inspire wildlife conservation
+A Story Worth Sharing: The Birmingham Zoo’s Passionate Mission to Inspire Wildlife Conservation

 Manasco says this mission aligns with the goals of other conservation nongovernmental organizations as well as a variety of state and federal conservation agencies.

-“Our status as a not-for-profit has a positive impact on our relationships with our local and global partners, assuring these partners that the zoo is a mission-driven organization dedicated to conservation,” Manasco said.
+“Our status as a not-for-profit has a positive impact on our relationships with our local and global partners, assuring these partners that the zoo is a mission-driven organization dedicated to conservation,” Mansaco said.

 One of these local partnerships is with the Alabama Department of Conservation’s Division of Wildlife and Freshwater Fisheries Division.
 The Birmingham Zoo closely works with the AWFF to further both of the organizations’ missions in practical ways.
 From signage and messaging on zoo grounds to sending their staff on field research missions with AWFF staff, the zoo aims to increase the public’s awareness of Alabama’s astounding biological diversity and work to conserve the state’s rich natural heritage.